-1. Prepare for file creation.

-Create the necessary file path by running the following command in a terminal window:
+4. Prepare for file creation by creating the necessary file path.
+Run the following command:

+'''

 mkdir -p /etc/ansible/group vars

+'''

-2. Create and configure /etc/ansible/hosts
+5. Create and configure /etc/ansible/hosts.

+The following command will:

+- Create the template /etc/ansible/hosts.

-The following command will create the template: /etc/ansible/hosts file, do a search and replace command using sed, and copy the updated file to the correct location.
-The find and replace command (sed) will change 'xxxxxx' to the text that is in the change me field.
+- Do a search and replace command using sed.

+- Copy the updated file to the correct location.

+The search and replace command (sed) will change 'xxxxx' to the text that is in the change me field.